hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-5.md

 ## Motivation

-Token creators and downstream consumers would like for the whole of NFT metadata to be written directly to the HashGraph, as opposed to off-chain mediums like IPFS, Arweave, etc. Metadata stored in this manner would reduce coupling to those off-chain stores, and should improve future compatibility with services like the Smart Contract Service, and Hedera Consensus Service.
+Token creators and downstream consumers would like for the whole of NFT metadata to be written directly to the Hashgraph, as opposed to off-chain mediums like IPFS, Arweave, etc. Metadata stored in this manner would reduce coupling to those off-chain stores, and should improve future compatibility with services like the Smart Contract Service, and Hedera Consensus Service.
 In this manner, the entirety of the NFT is truly "on-chain".

 ## Specification